Good indoor air

 Good indoor air – Tested constituent materials play a crucial role

 Reliable documentation for construction materials is an essential part of creating healthier buildings.
 If good indoor air quality is to be achieved, declarations verifying the constituent substances of all construction products need to be available.
 In addition, independent testing institutes determine which emissions – such as formaldehyde or volatile organic substances (VOCs) – are given off by these products.
 We at pro clima take the avoidance of harmful substances into account at the product development stage.
 This gives us the confidence to submit our vapour check and airtight membrane systems, including the associated adhesives, adhesive tapes and primers, to demanding independent tests.
-Our products regularly achieve excellent values in hazardous substance tests.
+Our products regularly achieve excellent values in hazardous substance testing.

 We at pro clima have been working to create healthier buildings for several decades – even back when the terms such as ‘healthy buildings’ didn’t exist and when there was hardly any awareness of the problems presented by harmful substances in the air.